Ron Miksha: Biography

-In 1998, Ron Miksha began The Beekeeper's Home Pages, one of the first, and according to Google, the most popular website for beekeeping.
+In 1998, Ron Miksha began The Beekeeper's Home Pages, one of the first websites dedicated to beekeeping.
 Dr. Tom Sanford, apiculture specialist for the University of Florida wrote "this web site gets a grade A for its effort to be the definitive web site for beekeeping."
 Miksha is also a contributor to Bee Culture, American Bee Journal, and Hivelights.